coala/coala/docs/Getting_Involved/Testing.rst

     $ py.test --cov

-You can view the coverage report as html by running:
+You can view the coverage report as HTML by running:

 ::

     $ py.test --cov --cov-report html

-The html report will be saved ``.htmlreport`` inside the coala repository.
+The HTML report will be saved ``.htmlreport`` inside the coala repository.